 The IPv4 and IPv6 address space can be divided to a different address types and sub-types.
 In this article we will try to elaborate about the different types that are most commonly used

 The Internet Assigned Numbers Authority known as IANA reserved some of the prefixes for special use.
-For example all the private addresses used by most of the home internet users in their LAN are reserved addresses.
+For example all the private addresses ranges used by most of the home internet users in their LAN are reserved addresses.
 See example of common reserved address types:

 |IPv4 CIDR||IPv6 CIDR||Description|